-Designed to suit individual needs in a variety of settings, including the local church, social agencies, community projects, institutions.
-Designed to apply theoretical understanding in a given situation.
+Designed to suit individual needs in a variety of settings, including the local church, social agencies, community projects, institutions and to apply theoretical understanding in a given situation.
 Prerequisite: competency in computer, math, oral communication, reading, and writing.
-P/NC
+Substitutes for RELG 3551 in Religion Division Practicum sequence.